galaxy-genome-annotation/docker-galaxy-genome-annotation/README.md

 docker run -d -p 8080:80 quay.io/galaxy/genome-annotation
 ```

-If you only need the anotation / Visualization tools listed above, you can use a lighter Docker image:
+If you only need the Annotation / Visualization tools listed above, you can use a lighter Docker image:

 ```bash
 docker run -d -p 8080:80 quay.io/galaxy/genome-annotation:gmod